An introduction to the barn owl, learn more about barn owl facts, including the history of the barn owl, food sources and their habits and habitats.

 Learn about barn owl facts.
 Beautiful and mysterious, barn owls also are prolific predators of rodents.

 I discovered the owls by accident one day, when I climbed into the hayloft of my grandfather’s old barn to play on the bales.
 As soon as I’d pulled my 10-year-old body up the ladder, there came a chaos of rustling and flapping in the darkness, and an eerie, raspy hissing.
 I was back down the ladder in a heartbeat.
 But a few minutes later, driven by curiosity, I carefully climbed back up, until my eyes were just above the loft floor.
 There they were, about 10 yards away, side by side on a cluster of hay bales snug up against the wall: a pair of barn owls — or, more accurately, a pair of ghostly pale barn owl faces swaying and bobbing in the dark like small, tethered balloons.
 Their speckled white-and-russet bodies, barely visible in the dim light, sat atop long, bright-white legs.
 I could hardly believe my eyes.
-Chickens with monkey faces,
+Chickens with monkey faces, I remember thinking.

 Nearly every day that summer, I’d tiptoe into the barn and climb a ladder to the loft’s opposite side, where I could sit atop a stack of bales and study the owls without disturbing them.
 At dusk, I’d watch from outside as the owls would leave one at a time through an opening near the roof and swoop silently to the pasture below, flying low and slow along a hedgerow before vanishing into the gathering darkness.